12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 <details><summary>show</summary>
 <p>

-Yes and it is a general pratice [to use them to reflect](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams#nested-teams) the current enterprise internal's organization.
+Yes and it is a general practice [to use them to reflect](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams#nested-teams) the current enterprise internal's organization.

 </p>
 </details>